JetBrains/intellij-sdk-docs/topics/basics/getting_started.md

   * Training, documentation, and community help for general Gradle topics are widely available.

 Specific to development of IntelliJ Platform plugins with the Gradle plugin for IntelliJ IDEA:
-  * Changing plugin targets is more comfortable because it is all done in `build.gradle`:
+  * Changing plugin targets is more comfortable because it is all done in <path>build.gradle</path>:
       * Switching the version of the target IntelliJ Platform (IDE),
       * Changing the target IntelliJ Platform-based IDE, e.g., from IntelliJ IDEA to PyCharm,
       * Running a plugin against alternate versions of the JetBrains runtime.
   * Gradle is fully integrated with Continuous Integration systems and [JetBrains Plugin Repository](https://plugins.jetbrains.com), so it is easy to customize and extend the build and publishing processes.
-  * Built-in verification task for `plugin.xml` and plugin distribution structure.
+  * Built-in verification task for <path>plugin.xml</path> and plugin distribution structure.
   * Built-in integration with [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier) tool used for running the compatibility checks as performed on [JetBrains Plugin Repository](https://plugins.jetbrains.com).

 ## Using GitHub Template

 * [Developing plugins using GitHub Template](github_template.md)